HPC-AI-Team/pexsi/doc/tutorial.md

 such as in the electronic structure calculation, mpisize should be `numPole*numProcRow*numProcCol`, where `numPole` inverse matrices can be processed in parallel.

+The output information is controlled by the `outputFileIndex` variable.
+For instance, if this index is 1, then the corresponding processor will output to the file `logPEXSI1`.
+If outputFileIndex is negative, then this processor does NOT output logPEXSI files.

+**Note**

+- Each processor must output to a **different** file if outputFileIndex is non-negative.
+- When many processors are used, it is **not recommended** for all processors to output the log files.
+This is because the IO takes time and can be the bottleneck on many architecture.
+A good practice is to let the master processor output information (generating `logPEXSI0`) or to let the master processor of each pole to output the information.

 @code{.c}
 #include  "c_pexsi_interface.h"